Work with Your History in Git

 git reset --soft HEAD~2 would rewind the branch you are on by two commits (remember HEAD is a pointer to the tip of your branch).
 The changes that had been made in those last two commits would be reflected in the staging area.

-When it comes to merging, there are two primary methods that Git uses to apply your changes to the master branch (or whatever branch you are merging into): Recursive Merge and Fast-Forward Merge.
+When it comes to merging, there are two primary methods that Git uses to apply your changes to the main branch (or whatever branch you are merging into): Recursive Merge and Fast-Forward Merge.

 There is nothing right or wrong about either merge strategy, but it is important to know how each affects how history will look.
 At first glance these might seem less like merge strategies, and more like this is just how git handles merges—but we talk through that after we discuss the two merges.

-A recursive merge occurs when your feature branch doesn’t have the latest version of code in the branch you’re trying to merge into (sometimes, but not always, master).
+A recursive merge occurs when your feature branch doesn’t have the latest version of code in the branch you’re trying to merge into (sometimes, but not always, main).